Muturi-002/DSA/readMe.md

 ADTs include: stacks.go, queues.go, linkedList.go

 # Emphasis
 Kindly note that the codes in this repository are majorlly self-taught.
 They are not done by an expert in the time before this and after this committed change.
-This will be seen in the files dijkstra.go and weightedGraphs.go
+This will be seen in the files under the dijkstra subdirectory